Power amplifiers, TPA boards.

 Noise is the random fluctuation of currents and voltages in resistors and semiconductors.
 When audible it sounds like the hissing of a high-pressure cooker or some other steam engine.

-THD is the total effect of all non-linearities in the device which produce harmonics and intermodulation
+THD is the total effect of all non-linearities in the device which produce harmonics and intermodulation (= sum and difference frequencies).

 These two phenomena arise from totally different mechanisms and have nothing in common.
 Why then are they specified together?